pachyderm/pachyderm/doc/enterprise/stats.md

 }
 ```

-Once the pipeline has been created and you have utilized it to process data, you can confirm that stats are being collected with `list-file`.
+Once the pipeline has been created and you have utilized it to process data, you can confirm that stats are being collected with `list file`.
 There should now be stats data in the output repo of the pipeline under a branch called `stats`:

 ```
-$ pachctl list-file edges stats
+$ pachctl list file edges@stats
 NAME                                                               TYPE                SIZE
 002f991aa9db9f0c44a92a30dff8ab22e788f86cc851bec80d5a74e05ad12868   dir                 342.7KiB
 0597f2df3f37f1bb5b9bcd6397841f30c62b2b009e79653f9a97f5f13432cf09   dir                 1.177MiB